tc39/proposal-temporal/meetings/agenda-minutes-2020-04-02.md

   - USA: What do people think of this suggestion?
   - SFC: I would prefer toJSON() return the object and toISOString() return the string.
 It would help preserve the calendar information in serialization.
   - PDL: How do you clearly separate inside a JSON whether a particular object is a Temporal object?
 With string parsing, you can easily see whether a string is an ISO 8601 string.
 And if you keep it as a string, then most databases can also correctly handle it as a date.
   - RGN: I disagree; detecting when deserializing JSON whether any given value is or is not Temporal, is equally challenging whether that value is a string or object.
 However, I don't think that affects the decision whether toJSON() should return a string or object.
-For example, if you say that anything that *can* deserialize to a Temporal.Date, *should*, then you will include things that should not be included, and that's the case regardless of strings or objects.
+For example, if you say that anything that *can* deserialize to a Temporal.PlainDate, *should*, then you will include things that should not be included, and that's the case regardless of strings or objects.
   - USA: You can pass either strings or property bags to from(), so that doesn't matter for deserialization.
   - PDL: I'm thinking in terms of what the typical web developer does.
 If you are serializing a Temporal object to send as a request payload to some backend, then an ISO string is far more convenient.
   - RGN: I agree, in the common case, then you probably want toJSON() to be a string, because it's probably for interchange with a remote system.